Laid Off at 60: What to Do Next

 “During the interview, say, ‘I really want to be a part of this company,’” Freiburger says.
 After all, who knows?
 You may not be ready or able to retire as soon as you expect.

-“The idea of being 60 and almost ready to retire, it’s an illusion,” Garrett says.
-More than a third of workers expect to work past 70 or never retire, according to a survey by the Transamerica Center for Retirement Studies.
+“The idea of being sixty and almost ready to retire, it’s an illusion,” Garrett says.

 This doesn’t mean putting the proverbial pedal to the metal through your mid-70s, however.
 You might look for a full-time job that requires fewer hours — 40 per week, say, instead of the 60 you put in before you were laid off.